dsb-norge/maven-versions-dsb-ruleset/README.md

 This can be automated like this:

-    mvn versions:property-updates-report
+    mvn versions:update-properties versions:update-parent

-    mvn versions:update-properties
+The first goal replaces the values of the version properties inside pom.xml, for all dependencies.
+The second goal updates the parent version.

-The first command creates an html report with new versions.
-The second command replaces the values of the version properties inside pom.xml.
+*NOTE: Take care if the update results in a new major version, especially for parent!*

 However, the versions plugin will find *all* new versions, including alphas, betas, milestones, candidate releases and so on.